dirtyvagabond/funnyplaces/README.md

 	> (meta cafes)
 	{:total_row_count 26, :included_rows 12, :version 3, :status "ok"}

-Ok, we got back a full 12 results.
-Note that there's actually a total of 26 cafes near us.
+Ok, we got back a full 12 results, and there's actually a total of 26 cafes near us.
 Let's take a look at a few of the cafes we got back:

 	> (map :name (take 3 cafes))
 	("Aroma Cafe" "Cafe Connection" "Panini Cafe")